ragulpr/taildropout/README.md

 ```

 ##### Compression/regularization ratio is very large!
-If you don't care much about regularization, dropout probability in order 1e-2
+If you don't care much about regularization, dropout probability in order 1e-2 still
 seems to give good compression effect.
-I typically use `TailDropout(p=0.1)`.
+I typically use `TailDropout(p=0.1)` to get both.

 #### Citation
 ```